AG-Boerries/MIRACUM-Pipe-Galaxy/readme.rst

 https://quay.io/repository/bgruening/galaxy.
-At a bare minimum, it is recommended that you read the `introductory section <https://github.com/bgruening/docker-galaxy-stable/blob/20.09/README.md#Usage>`_ of this guide.
+At a bare minimum, it is recommended that you read the `introductory section <https://github.com/bgruening/docker-galaxy-stable/blob/20.09/README.md#Usage>`_ of that guide.
 In particular you should understand the special role of the ``/export`` folder in the image.
 `On-demand reference data with CVMFS <https://github.com/bgruening/docker-galaxy-stable/blob/20.09/README.md#cvmfs>`_ may be another section of special interest that you should have read before